coderefinery/data-visualization-python/content/organizing-projects.md

 ## Avoiding repetitive code

-Let's imagine we wrote this function `fancy_plot` for a fancy plot hexagonal 2D histogram plot (please try it in your notebook):
+Let's imagine we wrote this function `fancy_plot` for a hexagonal 2D histogram plot (please try it in your notebook):
 ```{code-block} python
 ---